devarthurguilherme/arthurenglishchatbot/README.md

 - Use the sidebar to record audio or select a model and voice.
 - Type a message to start the conversation.
 - The chatbot can generate and play audio based on your inputs and the model's responses.

+## 💬 Feedback:

+I am thrilled to have tested my skills with this project and excited to share it with you!
+I welcome any feedback, suggestions, or comments you may have.
+Your input is valuable and will help improve the project.
+Feel free to reach out with your thoughts or if you have any questions!

+## 📧 Contact:

+For questions or suggestions, please contact me on [LinkedIn](https://www.linkedin.com/in/arthurguilherme92/).